CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 1. Back on **Add frontend IP configuration** click on **Add** and click on **Next : Backend pools>**.

-1. On **Add Backend pools** tab, and add a backend pool with the following settings (leave others with their default values):
+1. On the **Add Backend Pools** tab, add a backend pool with the following settings (leave others with their default values):

     | Setting | Value |
     | --- | --- |